 Tinnitus requires more precise evidence to prove that the condition is present and impacts your day-to-day life.
 For that reason, it can be problematic to receive disability payments for tinnitus.
 It isn’t impossible for this to happen, but it’s also uncommon.

 Might Tinnitus be caused by a car accident?

 Tinnitus could stem from a car accident.
 And if it is, then it must receive medical treatment ASAP.
 That’s partly because the wreckage from a car crash could cause significant injuries.
 A personal injury lawyer could handle your claim in this scenario.

 Tinnitus could indeed be the result of whiplash.
 Whiplash itself is a neck injury that causes nerve damage, stemming from a sudden jerking of the head.
 And the impact of this could pave the way for you to suffer tinnitus.

 Could Tinnitus be caused by trauma?

-There is a version of Tinnitus which is referred to as post-traumatic Tinnitus.
-As the name suggests, this particular type of condition comes in the aftermath of a major trauma.
+There is a version of tinnitus which is referred to as post-traumatic tinnitus.
+As the name suggests, this particular type of condition comes in the aftermath of major trauma.
 This could include a head injury, a neck injury, a concussion or even brain damage.

-Thank you for reading our guide on Tinnitus injury accident claims.
+Thank you for reading our guide on tinnitus injury accident claims including tinnitus after a car accident compensation claims.